 This is where things got a little confusing for me.
 I’m good at soldering and assembly, so getting everything together was no problem.
 The tutorials at adafruit are easy to follow.
 I downloaded the rpi-rgb-led-matrix library, and had the matrix going in no time.
 It was fun to play with the functions in the example code, and write a routine to get a single spot to run around the screen changing directions randomly.
 Explaining C code, and make files to my 8 year old son, and watching him get excited about edit, make, run, was very satisfying.
 The only downside of having young kids – when you get stuck, your project can sit indefinitely.

-Since I had a working chunk of example C code from the hzeller distribution, I simply inserted the core of the lifebox grid into that, and replaced the drawing functions with those from the rpi-rgb-led-matrix library.
+Finally, since I had a working chunk of example C code from the hzeller distribution, I simply inserted the core of the lifebox grid into that, and replaced the drawing functions with those from the rpi-rgb-led-matrix library.
 Voila!
 It worked on my first compile!

 Now that it’s working I can tweak the logic and add my on rules and interactions.
-Maybe hook ip up to other inputs.
-For instance, it would be nice to model the plant behavior on local weather – rain: more plants.
+Maybe hook it up to other inputs.
+For instance, it would be nice to model the plant behavior based on local weather – rain: more plants.
 No rain + heat: fewer plants.
 Maybe let the species eat each other.
 Find a way to add a mutant species every now and then.
 Alec’s 10 now, and my project is where I wanted it to be 2 years ago.
 But at least it’s progress!